rpcxio/rpcx-gateway/README.md

 # rpcx-gateway
 [rpcx-gateway](https://github.com/rpcx-ecosystem/rpcx-gateway) is a http gateway for [rpcx](https://github.com/smallnest/rpcx) services.

+[rpcx](https://github.com/smallnest/rpcx) is a fast rpc framework.
+Faster, more features.

 You can write rpc http clients in any programming languages such as Java、Python、C#、Node.js、Php、C\C++、Rust and others.
 See [examples](https://github.com/rpcx-ecosystem/rpcx-gateway/blob/master/examples/examples.md)

 ## Deployment models